Shypes/language-translator/README.md

 ## Introduction

-This is a simple light weight langusge parse to help with language key translation built for speed using in-memory caching optimization technique.
+This is a simple light weight language parser to help with language key translations, built for speed using in-memory caching optimization technique.

 Language file only get loaded once during your application life cycle